 UPI is a single platform that merges various banking services and features under one umbrella.
 A UPI ID and PIN are sufficient to send and receive money.
 Real-time bank-to-bank payments can be made using a mobile number or virtual payment address (UPI ID).

-UPI is an initiative taken by the National Payments Corporation of India (NPCI) together with the Reserve Bank of India and Indian Banks Association (IBA).
+UPI full form is Unified Payments Interface.
+It is an initiative taken by the National Payments Corporation of India (NPCI) together with the Reserve Bank of India (RBI) and Indian Banks Association (IBA).
 NPCI is the firm that handles RuPay payments infrastructure, i.e. similar to Visa and MasterCard.
 It allows different banks to interconnect and transfer funds.
 Immediate Payments Service (IMPS) is also an initiative of NPCI.
 UPI is considered as the advanced version of IMPS.

 What is UPI ID and PIN?

-A UPI ID is a unique identification for a bank account that can be used to send and receive funds.
-UPI PIN is a 4-digit personal identification number that must be entered to authorise the transfer of money via UPI.
+A UPI ID is a unique identification (number or letters) for a bank account that can be used to send and receive funds.
+UPI PIN is a 4-digit or 6-digit personal identification number that must be entered to authorise the transfer of money via UPI.
 The PIN can be chosen by the account holder.

 UPI has made the money transfer process a lot easier.
-You do not have to remember the receiver’s account number, account type, IFSC, and bank name.
-Instead, you can do the money transfer only by knowing their Aadhaar number, mobile phone number registered with the bank account, or UPI ID.
+You do not need to remember the receiver’s account number, account type, IFSC code, and bank name.
+Instead, you can only make the money transfer by knowing their Aadhaar number, mobile phone number registered with the bank account, or UPI ID.

-You can set up UPI ID on one of the apps that support UPI service.
-Mostly, a UPI ID begins with your mobile number followed by ‘@’ symbol and ends with the app you are using.
-For example, if your mobile number is 90xxxxxx60 and if you are using Paytm app, the UPI ID can be ‘90xxxxxx60@paytm’.
+You can set up a UPI ID on one of the apps that support the UPI service.
+Mostly, a UPI ID begins with your mobile number, followed by the “@” symbol and ends with the app you are using.
+For example, if your mobile number is 9xxxxxxxx9 and if you are using the Paytm app, the UPI ID can be ‘9xxxxxxxx9@paytm’.

 - The app will send an OTP to your registered mobile number to make sure that you are an authorised person.
 Once you enter the OTP, you will be prompted to create a PIN for the UPI ID.